Claudine Thévenet

-Claudine Thévenet, RJM (30 March 1774 – 3 February 1837), religious name Marie of Saint Ignatius, was a French Catholic nun and the founder of the Religious of Jesus and Mary.
+Claudine Thévenet, RJM (30 March 1774 – 3 February 1837), religious name Marie of Saint Ignatius, was a French Catholic religious sister and the founder of the Religious of Jesus and Mary.

 Thévenet witnessed the horrors of the French Revolution – she saw two of her brothers executed – and went on to cater to the needs of children while using her congregation to provide local girls with a religious education.

 Thévenet was beatified on 4 October 1981 and was later canonized as a saint on 21 March 1993.

 Life

-Claudine Thévenet was born in the Kingdom of France on 30 March 1774 as the second of seven children.
+Claudine Thévenet was born in the Kingdom of France, on 30 March 1774, as the second of seven children.